andrealmar/crystal-book/syntax_and_semantics/blocks_and_procs.md

 # Output: 3
 ```

-It's an error specifying more block arguments than those yielded:
+A block can also specify more than the arguments yielded, and these will be `nil`:

 ```crystal
 def twice